How To Stop Dogs From Barking At the Door (Step 1)

-Record your doorbell and use your phone, or use a helper, or buy a similar doorbell that you can use indoors (I often recommend putting the button next to where you sit at night to help finalize the skill).
+The dog trainer in this video recommends you record your doorbell and use your phone, or a helper, or buy a similar doorbell that you can use indoors (I often recommend putting the button next to where you sit at night to help finalize the skill).

 Condition the dog that the sound of the doorbell means, “Get on your bed”.
 Lure, click and reward.